 Fifty-eight percent of newsletters audited (50 of 86 newsletters) could have a livelier subject line, which would help increase open rates.
 Avoid subject lines that are the same as the headline of the first article or are the same daily (e.g. “Your Daily Read”).
 Try using a subject line that previews the newsletter’s content but leaves the reader wanting to open the email.
 Here are a few standout subject lines from the audit sample:

 - “One order of farm bill, on the House”

 - “[SPECIAL INVESTIGATION] Trapped: a three-part series”

-2. Try using Google Analytics UTM tracking or use this function within MailChimp or other email service providers.
-This feature can help members learn more about their readers and gain insights from the data they receive.
-Use this link on How to Use UTM Tracking Codes in Google Analytics from SEMrush for more information on using UTM tracking.
+Try using Google Analytics UTM tracking or use this function within MailChimp or other email service providers.
+Data tracking can help newsrooms learn more about their readers and gain insights from the data they receive.
+Check out this guide from SEMrush for more information about using UTM tracking.

-3. Sixty-three percent of newsletters audited (54 of 86 newsletters) used a one-sentence summary as an article description, or have no description at all.
-Data from INN’s audit suggested articles with a description leave the reader wanting more, thus having higher click rates.
+Sixty-three percent of newsletters audited (54 of 86 newsletters) used a one-sentence summary as an article description, or have no description at all.
+Data from INN’s audit suggested articles with a description leave the reader wanting more, thus driving higher click rates.
 Here are some examples:

 Here are some examples of newsletters with an evolved design:

 To find the optimal number of articles to include in a newsletter, conduct A/B tests when sending newsletters.
 An A/B test is when two versions of the same content or message are created (in this case, newsletters) but with one variable being different in each version.
 Results on testing click-through rates will inform which version performed better and “won.”
 Many email newsletter service providers include this functionality, including MailChimp.
 Testing can also be applied to other areas, such as testing subject lines for best open rates.